fastly/compute-rust-auth/README.md

 Add `https://{your-fastly-domain}/callback` to the list of allowed callback URLs in your identity provide's app configuration (In Auth0, within your application's **Settings** tab, the field is labelled **Allowed Callback URLs**).

-This allows the authorization server to send the user back to the Compute@Edge service.
+This allows the authorization server to send the user back to the Compute service.

 ### Try it out!